 - Do not smoke or use tobacco, as this can delay healing.

 - Do not use a straw for drinking, as this can dislodge blood clots and cause pain and damage to the mouth.

 - Do not blow the nose — instead, patients should sneeze with their mouth open to stop pressure from building in the sinuses.

 - Do not play with or pull on the lips to try and see the stitches underneath.

 - Eat soft or pureed foods for the first couple of weeks after the surgery, avoiding the implant area as much as possible.

 Get More Info on the Dental Implant Recovery Process

-If you are still curious about the recovery from dental implants, do not be afraid to set up an appointment with Dr. Price.
-He can answer all your questions and help you get on the path to a new smile.
+If you are still curious about the recovery from dental implants, do not be afraid to set up an appointment with our office.
+Our surgeons can answer all your questions and help you get on the path to a new smile.

 Call Utah Facial & Oral Surgery in the Salt Lake and Utah County area today at (801) 446-4428 to schedule your consultation or contact your local oral surgeon.